jappeace/jappeaceApplication/content/learned-aruba-rental.md

 Furthermore, I already had experience with running an Airbnb in my own home, so I felt somewhat confident I could make this work.
 Because my own house is not in a touristic area at all, but Aruba is.
-I'd be lying if I said this was done just for financial reasons.
+I'd be lying if I said this only done for financial reasons.
-Ego played a huge part in deciding to do this as well.
+Ego played a large part in deciding to do this as well.
 For one, not being completely dependent on a single source of income allows me to take more professional risks and become more productive as a result.
 The other reason is bragging rights, not that I wish to brag,